EthanRBrown/popart-qa-test/SCOPE_OF_WORK.md

 ## Morris Champlin, Associate Engineer

 There are some third-party tools we use, and they're powerful, but let me tell you, they need to hire some designers, because they are UGLY.
 And so many of them don't even display schematics, just input values and output tables.
 I'm a very visual learner, and sometimes if there isn't a diagram, I sketch it out on a pad and write the values down just because it's easy for me to think about it that way.
 All through school, we look at schematics, when other engineers give us designs or ideas, they use schematics...and these tools come along that are all text and numbers.
 Not useful.
+Another thing I hate is how hard it is to use standard SI prefxies.
+With resistors in particular, most values we use are in the k or M range.
+I hate programs that make me type 22000 instead of just 22k.
+Or even worse, 1000000 instead of 1M.

 ## Tia Schaden, CTO